Michael Trotobas: Downfall

 A growing problem for Trotobas was his first recruit to the Farmer network, Emmanuel Lemercier, who resented being pushed out of the position of deputy to Trotobas and became increasingly erratic, making threats to other members of Farmer that he was going to betray them to the Germans.
 Trotobas planned to send Lemercier to England to get him out of the way, but before that could happen, Reeve executed Lemercier on 3 November 1943.
 Reeve would later claim that the execution was ordered by Trotobas.

 Despite the internal strife, Trotobas continued to lead sabotage missions and collect parachuted arms for the resistance.
 In early November 1944, the Farmer Network carried out four derailments of trains in five days leaving the line "absolutely littered" with damaged railway equipment.
 However, on 12 November, an associate named Yvonne Pachy saw him and said he was gaunt, exhausted, suffering from pneumonia, and pessimistic, telling her that he might not see her again.
 On 24 November Denise Gilman was also ill (possibly pregnant) and Trotobas stayed with her in an apartment that he feared might not be safe, but with the German crackdown, the pair seemed to have run out of hideouts in Lille.

-Early in the morning of 27 November, Francois Reeve was captured by the Germans without a fight and roughly interrogated.
+Early in the morning of 27 November, François Reeve was captured by the Germans without a fight and roughly interrogated.
 SOE's guidance to captured agents who were being tortured was to try to remain silent for at least 48 hours to allow their colleagues and associates time to change locations and cover their tracks.
 Reeve lasted less than 2 hours between his capture and leading the Germans to the house where Trotobas was staying, although Reeve later said he believed that Trotobas would not be present in the house.
 Trotobas was in fact there and at 7 a.m. the German military police broke into the house.
 Trotobas resisted and killed the leader of the German raiders and wounded another German before being killed himself.
 His courier and lover Denise Gilman was shot in the stomach and died half an hour later.

 A later court of inquiry in England concluded that Reeve was not guilty of deliberate disloyalty, "but it cannot be said in his favour that he showed as much consistency and firmness of character when being maltreated by the Germans as has been shown by a great many other agents in similar circumstances."